homebridge/homebridge-config-ui-x/README.md

 The default username is `admin` and the default password is `admin`.

+*Docker users should set the environment variable `HOMEBRIDGE_CONFIG_UI=1` to enable the UI.
+No further manual installation or configuration is required.
+[See options](https://github.com/oznu/docker-homebridge#homebridge-ui-options).*

 # Configuration

 Add this to your homebridge `config.json` file